maialenz/WetPaws/TESTING.md

       ![screenshot showing the 501 ERROR](docs/testing/501-error.png)

-    - EDIT & UPDATE: SOLUTION: my mentor Rohit thought that as an improved user experience users should be directed to once they have submitted the form.
+    - EDIT & UPDATE: SOLUTION: my mentor Rohit thought that as an improved user experience users should be directed to a feedback page once they have submitted the form.
 After all the failed trials with tutor support, Rohit found a solution to this problem: on line 128 of contact.html he suggested to add :
       ```
       <form
          action="feedback.html"